nezihemervegurel/icml2023/_projects/1_project.markdown

 –	To help internal and external auditors test the legal conformity of AI/ML-based medical devices and the associated life-cycle process

+**Regulatory Scope**
+  a) Medical device:
+    –	with enforcement of regulations
+    –	without enforcement of regulations.

+b) Product scope
+  –	software is the product ->standalone software –Software-as-medical device (SaMD) –	software is embedded in the product- Software-in-medical device (SiMD)

 **Meeting Schedule**

 Bi-weekly meeting on Tuesday at 2.00 PM CET